aturner-epcc/uknss-benchmark-ior_mdtest/README.QoS.N10.md

     1) IOR, sequential, N to N, reads and writes

-        * Run the IOR test 1d), sufficient compute nodes to achieve maximum result on the filesystem or subset of the filesystem.
+        a Run the IOR test 1d), sufficient compute nodes to achieve maximum result on the filesystem or subset of the filesystem.
 Record the read and write bandwidth in the output.

-        * Using the provided QoS mechanism, set the read and write bandwidth QoS for the job to 20% of the values recorded.
+        b Using the provided QoS mechanism, set the read and write bandwidth QoS for the job to 20% of the values recorded.

-        * Rerun the test with this QoS setting and record the read and write bandwidth in the output.
+        c Rerun the test with this QoS setting and record the read and write bandwidth in the output.

-	*
+	d Run N independent jobs simulteneously where the read and write QoS is

-        * Remove the QoS setting
+        e Remove the QoS setting
 <br>

     2) IOR, random, small-transaction, N to N, reads and writes